CousTov/UACBypass/README.md

 ### Prerequisites
 - A Windows operating system with UAC enabled (the method works by exploiting **Fodhelper.exe**'s behavior in these environments).
-- Administrative privileges are needed to manipulate the system registry.
 - PowerShell is required for executing the script.

 ### Running the Script
 1. Download or clone the repository.
-2. Open a PowerShell session with administrative privileges.
+2. Open a PowerShell session with out administrative privileges.
 3. Navigate to the directory where the script is located.
 4. Execute the PowerShell script using the following command:
    ```powershell